piotrlaczkowski/data-science-template/README.md

-# Docker Cookiecutter For BackMarket Data Science Projects
+# Cookiecutter Template For BackMarket Data Science Projects
 **Helping to promote an uniform data analysis and rules**

 *New to Docker?
 Check out this writeup on containers vs virtual machines and how Docker fits in:*